 In effect, while it was illegal for a landlord to use a survivor’s protection order record in screening decisions, it was still legal for a landlord to see the record on a tenant screening report.
 In many respects, survivors were not much better off than they had been prior to 2004: a landlord could still deny a survivor housing based on a pre-textual reason; for example, claiming another applicant had applied first, or for no reason at all.
 The Fair Tenant Screening Act ends this hidden but still occurring discrimination by prohibiting the disclosure of a survivor’s domestic violence status on a tenant screening report.

-This step towards increased access to housing and fair tenant screening follows on the heels of our success last year passing Part I of the Fair Tenant Screening Act, which created more transparency for tenants when we apply for housing.
+This step towards increased access to housing and fair tenant screening follows on the heels of our success last year passing Tenant Screening: Your Rights, which created more transparency for tenants when we apply for housing.
 The Tenants Union was a part of a coalition of housing advocates and tenants who worked to support this law, including Solid Ground Tenant Services, Washington State Coalition Against Domestic Violence, the Washington Low Income Housing Alliance, and Northwest Justice Project.